Effectful

 Using PyTorch

-.Case 1: Using
+torch.no_gradtogether withgrad.Case 1: Using

-inside a function:>>> # xdoctest: +SKIP >>> def f(x): >>> with torch.no_grad(): >>> c = x ** 2 >>> return x - c
+torch.no_gradinside a function:>>> # xdoctest: +SKIP >>> def f(x): >>> with torch.no_grad(): >>> c = x ** 2 >>> return x - c

 In this case,

-context manager:>>> # xdoctest: +SKIP >>> with torch.no_grad(): >>> grad(f)(x)
+gradinsidetorch.no_gradcontext manager:>>> # xdoctest: +SKIP >>> with torch.no_grad(): >>> grad(f)(x)

 In this case,

-is a “function transform”: its result should not depend on the result of a context manager outside off
+gradwill respect the innertorch.no_grad, but not the outer one.
+This is becausegradis a “function transform”: its result should not depend on the result of a context manager outside off.

-- effectful.handlers.torch.jacfwd(func: Callable, argnums: int | Tuple[int, ...] = 0, has_aux: bool = False, *, randomness: str = 'error')¶
+- effectful.handlers.torch.jacfwd(func: Callable, argnums: int | tuple[int, ...] = 0, has_aux: bool = False, *, randomness: str = 'error')

 Computes the Jacobian of

-with respect to the arg(s) at indexargnum
+funcwith respect to the arg(s) at indexargnumusing forward-mode autodiff- Args:

 - func (function): A Python function that takes one or more arguments,